 An example of the generic discussion above is again given by the 2d Ising case, in which the order parameter is the magnetisation density.
-Above $T_c$ its distribution is a Gaussian centred at zero, whereas below $T_c$ the distribution tends towards two Gaussians centred at $m = \pm |m{\rm eq}|$ where $m{\rm eq}$ is the spontaneous magnetisation of the infinite size systems.
+Above T_c its distribution is a Gaussian centred at zero, whereas below T_c the distribution tends towards two Gaussians centred at $m = \pm |m{eq}|$ where m{eq} is the spontaneous magnetisation of the infinite size systems.

-Above the critical point, with symmetry unbroken, the Binder parameter decreases with increasing system size while below it, in a symmetry-breaking magnetic phase, the behaviour is the opposite and $U_L$ increases with L. These trends are shown in Fig. 2.22, where data for the 2d Ising model with system sizes in the range $L \in [32, 162]$ are displayed.
-The curves cross at a single point and, because the behaviour at the critical point is close to universal, only a set of relatively small system sizes need be considered to identify the critical parameter, with no need for complicated extrapolations of very large systems to the thermodynamic limit.
+Above the critical point, with symmetry unbroken, the Binder parameter decreases with increasing system size while below it, in a symmetry-breaking magnetic phase, the behaviour is the opposite and U_L increases with L. These trends are shown in Fig. 2.22, where data for the 2d Ising model with system sizes in the range $L \in [32, 162]$ are displayed.